 Unit: UN Alternative Plan IV —> UN Special Task Force A-01

 After returning from the world of Unlimited, Takeru vows to himself to get to know Kasumi better so he has more success influencing Alternative IV.
 In the process, she reminds him even more of Sumika than she did the first time.
 This is a fairly direct hint towards the true nature of Sumika and perhaps the world of Unlimited/Alternative in general.
 An astute reader will already have known about her telepathy and it is in fact revealed directly fairly early on.

 Psychic Powers: She was bred to have them, as one of the few survivors of Alternative Plan III.

-Sole Survivor: She’s the only survivor of Operation Cherry Blossom.
-Sumika, Takeru and her were the only ones not killed in battle, Sumika dies soon after destroying the Primary Objective and Takeru eventually ceases to exist, though he technically lives through the mission as well.
+Sole Survivor: She’s the only survivor of Operation Cherry Blossom; Takeru and her were the only ones not killed in battle.
+Sumika uses up the last of her "lifeforce" to power up the Susano'o's Particle Cannon and destroy Target A, and Takeru eventually ceases to exist, though he technically lives through the mission as well.